braze-inc/braze-docs/_docs/_hidden/private_betas/csv_events.md

 {% multi_lang_include email-via-sms-warning.md %}

 Before proceeding, note that Braze does not sanitize (validate or properly format) HTML data during import.
-This means that script tags must be stripped for all import data meant for web personalization.
+This means that script tags must be stripped from all import data meant for web personalization.

 ## REST API